CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 on non-class related activities harms both the device user's learning and other students' learning as well.
-Therefore, in general, we do not allow the use of devices during lectures. *However,* if you genuinely use your laptop for class-related activities (note-taking, etc), tell us, and we will make an exception.
-However, we ask that if you do so, you are careful to keep your devices in note-taking mode (and don’t stray to Facebook, homework, etc).
-In addition, you will be required to sit in the back row of the lecture to minimize the impact your screen has on others.
+Therefore, in general, we do not allow the use of devices during lectures. *However,* if you genuinely use your laptop for class-related activities (note-taking, etc), tell us, and we will consider an exception.
+You will be required to sit in the back row of the lecture to minimize the impact your screen has on others.

-Note that recitation activities will often involve devices, so please bring your laptop!
+Both recitation and lecture activities may involve devices, though, so please bring your laptop to both!

 ### Time Management